wolfeidau/wolfeidau_site/_posts/2014-03-02-configuring-a-simple-ipv6-network.md

   - 6lowpan
 ---

-Recently I have been helping [Andy Gelme](https://twitter.com/geekscape) with a project which uses [contiki-os](contiki-os.org), and [6lowpan](http://en.wikipedia.org/wiki/6LoWPAN).
+Recently I have been helping [Andy Gelme](https://twitter.com/geekscape) with a project which uses [contiki-os](contiki-os.org), and [6lowpan](http://en.wikipedia.org/wiki/6LoWPAN) on a device called a [MeshThing](http://www.m9design.co/).
 This required us to setup a small [IPv6](http://en.wikipedia.org/wiki/IPv6) network from scratch, independent of the internet, this turned out to be quite a bit different an objective of most of the how to's we found so I decided to document our method, as much for others as myself.

 In our case the network looked as follows:

 ![Simple Network](/images/ipv6lan.png "Simple Network")

-In this diagram we have macbook A which is connected to a Mesh Thing running contiki-os connected via serial over USB.
+In this diagram we have macbook A which is connected to a MeshThing running contiki-os connected via serial over USB.
 The ipv6 connection is provided by `slip6`, which gives use a point to point link over the serial connection.
 The command to start `tunslip6` is as follows:

 {% highlight text %}
 sudo ./tunslip6 -B 38400 -s /dev/tty.usbmodem1411 aaaa::1/64